aryanmonger20/WeatherApp/README.md

 __________________________________________

-An App which levergees the openweathermap API to deliver the most recent current weather in your city based on your country.
+An App which leverges the openweathermap API to deliver the most recent current weather in your city based on your country.

 ## How it works